-Cash denominated in Australian Dollars with a U.S. Dollar equivalent of \$13 and \$9 at June 30, 2022 and December 31, 2021, respectively, was held in an account at a financial institution located in Australia.
-Cash denominated in Romanian Leu with a U.S. Dollar equivalent of \$18 and \$23 at June 30, 2022 and December 31, 2021, respectively, was held in an account at a financial institution located in Romania.
+Cash denominated in Australian Dollars with a U.S. Dollar equivalent of \$6 and \$8 at June 30, 2023 and December 31, 2022, respectively, was held in an account at a financial institution located in Australia.
+Cash denominated in Romanian Leu with a U.S. Dollar equivalent of \$18 and \$23 at June 30, 2023 and December 31, 2022, respectively, was held in an account at a financial institution located in Romania.

 Revenues.
-For the three months ended June 30, 2022, 88% of revenues were generated from the Company's largest customer, a Tier-1 telecommunications wireless carrier in the U.S. For the three months ended June 30, 2021, 77% of revenues were generated from the Company's largest customer, a Tier-1 telecommunications wireless carrier in the U.S. There was no other revenue from customers in excess of 10% of revenues in either period.
-For the three months ended June 30, 2022 and June 30, 2021, sales to telecommunications customers accounted for 99% and 92% of total revenues, respectively.
-For the three months ended June 30, 2022 and June 30, 2021, sales to international customers accounted for 2% and 2%, of total revenue, respectively.
+For the three months ended June 30, 2023, 49% of revenues were generated from the Company's largest customer, a Tier-1 telecommunications wireless carrier in the U.S. and 26% of revenue was generated from the Company's second largest customer, a telecommunications customer outside the U.S. For the three months ended June 30, 2022, 88% of revenues were generated from the Company's largest customer, a Tier-1 telecommunications wireless carrier in the U.S. There was no other revenue from customers in excess of 10% of revenues in either period.
+For the three months ended June 30, 2023 and June 30, 2022, sales to telecommunications customers accounted for 97% and 99% of total revenues, respectively.
+For the three months ended June 30, 2023 and June 30, 2022, sales to international customers accounted for 29% and 2%, of total revenue, respectively.

-For the six months ended June 30, 2022, sales to the Company's largest customer, a Tier-1 telecommunications wireless carrier in the U.S., accounted for 89% of total revenues.
-For the same period in 2021, sales to the Company's largest customer, a Tier-1 telecommunications wireless carriers in the U.S., accounted for 70%.
+For the six months ended June 30, 2023, sales to the Company's largest customer, a Tier-1 telecommunications wireless carrier in the U.S., accounted for 49% of total revenues, and 26% of revenue was generated from the Company's second largest customer, a telecommunications customer outside the U.S. For the same period in 2022, sales to the Company's largest customer, a Tier-1 telecommunications wireless carrier in the U.S., accounted for 89%.
 There was no other revenue from customers in excess of 10% of revenues in either period.
-For the six months ended June 30, 2022 and June 30, 2021, sales to telecommunications customers accounted for 99% and 92% of total revenues, respectively.
-For the six months ended June 30, 2021 and June 30, 2021, sales to international customers accounted for 1% and 12%, of total revenue, respectively.
+For the six months ended June 30, 2023 and June 30, 2022, sales to telecommunications customers accounted for 96% and 99% of total revenues, respectively.
+For the six months ended June 30, 2023 and June 30, 2022, sales to international customers accounted for 28% and 1%, of total revenue, respectively.

 Accounts receivable.
-At June 30, 2022, 94% of the Company's accounts receivable were from the Company's largest customer.
-At December 31, 2021, the Company's two largest receivable accounts represented 74% and 15% of the Company's total accounts receivable.
-There was no other customer that accounted for more than 10% of the Company's accounts receivable as of June 30, 2022 or December 31, 2021.
+At June 30, 2023, the three largest accounts receivable from the Company's customers represented 73%, 12% and 10%, of the Company's total accounts receivable.
+At December 31, 2022, the Company's two largest receivable accounts represented 74% and 15% of the Company's total accounts receivable.
+There was no other customer that accounted for more than 10% of the Company's accounts receivable as of June 30, 2023 or December 31, 2022.

 Accounts payable.
-At June 30, 2022, accounts payable to the Company's three largest vendors represented 16%, 8% and 8%, of the Company's accounts payable.
-On December 31, 2021, the three largest accounts payable accounts to the Company's vendors represented 16%, 9%, and 9%.
+At June 30, 2023, accounts payable to the Company's three largest vendors represented 19%, 11% and 5%, of the Company's accounts payable.
+On December 31, 2022, the three largest accounts payable accounts to the Company's vendors represented 51%, 3%, and 3%, respectively.